PASS device

 Older models of PASS devices required manual arming by firefighters prior to entering a dangerous environment.
 The unit was equipped with a key which, when removed, armed the unit.
 This key was left outside the hazard area with an entry control officer.
 When the unit activated, it could only be switched off by inserting this key.
 Current applications integrate the PASS device into the SCBA worn by firefighters so that it automatically arms when the SCBA air supply is engaged or when the SCBA is removed from its mounting bracket.
 This style devices are powered by battery, are easily activated while wearing gloves, and are intrinsically safe to operate in flammable or explosive atmospheres.

 It was reported that shortly after the events of September 11, 2001, the sound of many activated PASS devices could be heard beneath the rubble of the collapsed World Trade Center.
 343 firefighters (including a chaplain and two paramedics) of the New York City Fire Department (FDNY) were killed on that day.
+Typically, at the time these devices were loosely clipped onto the waistbelts of the firefighters, leading to its separation from the firefighters during the collapse.
+Unfortunately, during recovery efforts many PASS devices were recovered far away from their wearer, defeating their original purpose.
+This event lead to safety overhauls regarding its design, and direct integration into the SCBA harness.